-Although the core of the model proposed by Dickinson to explain the geological setting of Upolu is agreed by most researchers, it is of notice that over the last years, a number of papers have addressed criticisms on different aspects of the model.
+Most researchers accept the basis of the model proposed by Dickinson to explain the geological setting of Upolu, a number of papers have recently addressed criticisms on different aspects of the model.
 One of the aspects highlighted is the speed of the tilting (Goodwin and Grossman 2003), another being the formation process of the Lapita layer of Mulifanua (Addison, perso. com.
 2011).
-Recent data from the small Island of Manono allow to address these question through archaeological analysis.
+Recent archaeological data from the small Island of Manono enable us to address these issues.

-Manono is positioned on the edge of the large lagoon that forms the western tip of Upolu, in front of Savai’I (fig. 1).
+Manono is positioned on the edge of the large lagoon that forms the western tip of Upolu, directly opposite Savai’I (fig. 1).
 It is a gently raised cone about 2.4km long and 1.8km wide, in the form of a large keyhole.
 The summit at about 60m altitude is the remnant of a former crater.
-Although of small size compared to its two large , Manono holds a prevalent position in the oral traditions of Samoa, having been a powerful political center.
+Although of small size compared to its two large neighbours, Manono holds a prevalent position in the oral traditions of Samoa, having been a powerful political centre.
 Today the island is divided in two entities, Faleu/Lepuia’i in the southern half and Salua/Apai in the northern half.
-As elsewhere in Samoa since European times (Davidson 1969), present settlements are restricted to the narrow coastal flats, although a great number of former occupation remains are visible inland.
+Settlements are restricted to the narrow coastal flats, as elsewhere in Samoa since European times (Davidson 1969), although a great number of former occupation remains are visible inland.

 Between 2012 and 2015, a research program on the archaeology of Manono was carried out by the Institute of Archaeology of New Caledonia and the Pacific (IANCP) and the National University of Samoa.
 The main aim of the project was to study the former settlement patterns of the Island through mapping of surface sites and recording of the related oral traditions.
 As part of the overall understanding of the chronology of human occupation of the Island, excavations have been opened on the coastal flats of Salua village.
 Some of these have given a unique record on the geological subsidence process underway on Manono.